Committees

 Volunteers are the heart and soul of the Trail Conference.
 Supported by staff, they direct the organization and accomplish the work on the trails and in the office largely via a committee structure.
 All committees welcome new members.
 Training is provided.
-Contact our Volunteer Coordinator for more information and to get active.
+Learn more about our volunteer opportunties and how you can get involved.

 Seeks to protect trails and trail lands by influencing relevant government decision-making.